 The BIA carries out its land management activities under AIARMA in accordance with applicable federal laws and regulations as well as tribal laws and regulations.
-Accordingly, adoption and implementation of the IRMP would be consistent with those applicable laws and regulations, which included, but are not limited to, the list on the following pages.
+Accordingly, adoption and implementation of the IRMP would be consistent with those applicable laws and regulations, which include, but are not limited to, the list on the following pages.
+The Navajo Nation is currently developing an Agricultural Resource Management Plan through a self-determination agreement pursuant to AIARMA (25 USC § 3711(b)(1)(A)).

 The level of detail and analysis in this PEA is broad in scope.
-Therefore, additional environmental analyses under NEPA will be required for all future site-specific project proposals in the FBFA.
+Therefore, additional environmental analyses under the NEPA will be required for all future site-specific project proposals in the FBFA.
 When specific actions are considered, additional environmental evaluations would incorporate by reference the general discussions in this PEA and concentrate on the site-specific issues.
 This approach is known as "tiering" (40 CFR § 15001.11).
 The necessary environmental clearances and permits will be obtained before initiating construction activities of any subsequent development.